mbaersch/datalayer-event-repeater/README.md

 **Clear ecommerce**: If a repeated dataLayer object has an `ecommerce` key, it can be reset before the event gets pushed to the dataLayer again.
 This is recommended in order to jave a clean `ecommerce` dataLayer when tags fire.

+### Partial match and RegEx
+Instead of defining every event to repeat by entering it´s full name in a list entry, you can use partial match and regular expressions to cover several events with one entry.

+When this option in *Advanced settings* is active, the tag uses a JavaScript "match" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) to determine what events to repeat.
+If not, an event name must be equal to an entry on the list to be handled by the tag.
+If you activate this option and want to make sure that certain event names only trigger when a full match for "examle_event" is found, use `^example_event$`.

+### Optional "stop marker" event
 By default, all events that exist in the dataLayer at the time of triggering this tag are re-processed if they match one of the defined event names.
 If events with the same name are present more than once, all occurrences will be repeated by this tag.

-### Optional "stop marker" event
 Limit this process by defining a specific event name if neccessary.
 When this event is found in the copy of previous dataLayer events, the tag stops processing all following events.

 You can optionally define a key name that has to be part of the copied dataLayer push and needs to contain a specific value.
 Using this, a "stop marker" event can occur several times and will be ignored until the desired key and value are set with this event (a specific consent information for example).